AM2R-Community-Developers/Atomic/AM2RModPackerConsole/readme.txt

 	Specify if your mod uses a custom savedata folder

 -y, --yoyo
-	Use the YoYo compiler instead of the normal one
+	Specify if your mod uses the YoYo compiler instead of the normal one

 -h, --help
 	Displays this help and exit